Intersex rights in Uganda: Protection from discrimination

 The constitution of Uganda provides for recognition of fundamental rights and freedoms, equality and non-discrimination, privacy, education and affirmative action.
 The African Charter on the rights and welfare of the African child commits member countries, including Uganda, to the protection of all children – including intersex children – against social, economic, cultural and political abuse and exploitation.
 In practice, intersex persons remain subject to violence, discrimination and abuse.

 In research by SIPD Uganda, 90% of intersex youth reported that they were forced to drop out of school because of the immense stigma and discrimination associated with the non-binary development of their intersex body."

 Identification documents

-The Registration of Persons Act 2015 allows for the registration of a child born a "hermaphrodite", and for change of name and change of sex classification.
-The recommendation of a medical clinician is required.
+The Registration of Persons Act 2015 allows for the updating of an intersex child's registration details in the event of a medically certified sex change.
+Specifically, if a child is born a "hermaphrodite" and, following registration, undergoes an operation, their registered sex may be changed from male to female or from female to male.
 Changes of name can create social problems, and the situation of adults is uncertain.
 Many intersex persons are understood to be stateless due to historical difficulties in obtaining identification documents.